fanvicl/Decoding-Wireless-Buttons-Data/README.md

 No rolling, no cryptography, no advanced protocol—just fixed 32-bit codes per Fanvil button.

 All you need to do is map each code to each button in your application or script.

+All Fanvil wireless devices such as button, pull cord or pendant use the same encoding method independant of the chipset used.